jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

         Option      "AutoAddDevices" "false"
 EndSection</pre>

-The AutoAddDevices line is important, otherwise we can&#8217;t map the devices to the right seat.
+The AutoAddDevices line is important, otherwise we can't map the devices to the right seat.

 #### The actual graphic chips/cards: